ellaowens/ellaowens/README.md

 In addition to my technical expertise, I bring a strong background in project management.
 During my internship with the ACLU as a Technical Product Manager, I evaluated legal case management systems (CMS), created a feature's scorecard, and provided insights that directly informed key decision-making processes.
 I also collaborated with Wikimedia on a project management capstone, further strengthening my ability to lead projects that drive meaningful outcomes.

-My diverse skill set in both cybersecurity and project management enables me to approach complex challenges with a holistic perspective.
+My diverse skill set in both cybersecurity and project management enables me to approach complex challenges from a well-rounded standpoint.
 I am currently preparing for the Certified Associate in Project Management (**CAPM**) exam, scheduled for April 2025, to further solidify my project management expertise.

  ##